 - 8Standard kitchen tools work great for adding details to sculptures.
 Cut details into the dough with butter knives or the handle end of a spoon, forks, maybe cookie cutters.Use tools to design.

 - Preheat the oven to 200 degrees F .

 - Bake for at least 10 minutes.
 The baking duration depends on the size and thickness of the sculpture.
 Check larger pieces frequently to avoid burning.

 - 10Let the sculpture cool down.
 Larger pieces will take much longer to cool.Let harden.

 - 11Have fun!Once the sculpture has cooled, you can paint it, add a little glue and glitter, whatever your imagination inspires.

 Tips, Tricks & Warnings

-- Store unused dough.
-Any unused dough can be stored in the refrigerator for a long time.
+- Store unused dough in the refrigerator.
+It will last quite a long time.
 Cover the dough.
-If it is dry when removed, simply add more water to moisten the mixture.
+If it is dry when you next want to use it, simply add more water to moisten the mixture.

-- Cover and bake.
-Covering the sculpture with aluminum foil can prevent browning.
-If you need to bake a piece for a long time, cover it.
+- Cover the sculpture with aluminum foil to prevent browning.
+This is especially useful if you need to bake a large piece.

 Categories : Arts & Crafts